-If this is a concern, drain the first few litres of oil into a bucket, until contaminated oil is CAUTION is advised when employing this practice as oil is removed from the system and it could easily pump a small system below operating level and cause oil starvation.
+If this is a concern, drain the first few litres of oil into a reservoir, until heavily contaminated oil is removed

+CAUTION is advised when employing this practice as oil is removed from the system and it could easily pump a small system below operating level and cause oil starvation.

-5.2 SETTING THE SUCTION AND RETURN.
+4.2 SETTING THE SUCTION AND RETURN.

-- Double check all fittings for tightness on both hose ends and check power lead for safe positioning. - Open the suction and return valves on the equipment to allow oil supply to the Lubemaster and check for leaks.
+- Double check all fittings for tightness on both hose ends and check power lead for safe positioning. - CAUTION Set suction and delivery valves to the desired position, taking care that the correct function is selected.
+If valves are not set correctly, oil can quickly be removed entirely from the equipment being cleaned leaving it to run dry.

-5.3 STARTING THE MACHINE
+4.3 STARTING THE MACHINE

-- After checking all connections and that both suction and return valves are set to their desired position, start the pump by activating the "PUMP" switch.
-The pump will immediately start. - Check the rotation of the pumps to be sure they are not running reversed - - If pump rotation is incorrect, turn off to stop the motor, reverse the phase rotation switch on the main control panel and restart the pumps which should now rotate in the correct rotation.
+- After checking all connections and that both suction and return valves are set to their desired position, start the pumps by activating the "PUMP" switch.
+Both pumps will immediately start. - Check the rotation of the pumps to be sure they are not running reversed - - If pump rotation is incorrect, turn off to stop the motors, reverse the phase rotation switch on the main control panel and restart the pumps which should now rotate in the correct rotation.

 Immediately after start, check that the pressure gauge is showing a positive pressure reading indicating that the pump is generating positive flow.
 Pressure deflection may only be slightly positive at the commencement of operation until pump primes.
-Priming should occur within 1⁄2 a minute of starting the pumps - DO NOT RUN PUMPS DRY FOR ANY MORE THAN 30 SECONDS - Pump damage could result if pumps run dry.
+Priming should occur within 1 minute of starting the pumps